 PTS 15

-What’s better than one Brandon Ingram?
-Two Brandon Ingrams.
-That’s been one of Evan’s NBA comps since high school.
-He’s a high-volume shooter from three-point range and really improved his shot selection and confidence during his sophomore season at Duke.
-Evans shot his way into the Elite Eight after matching St. John’s excellent shooting night, finishing with 25 points and going 4-for-8 from behind the arc.
+Evans is a high-volume shooter from three-point range and really improved his shot selection and confidence during his sophomore season at Duke.
+Evans shot his way into the Elite Eight after matching St. John’s excellent shooting night, finishing with 25 points and going 4 for 8 from behind the arc.

 HT/WT